ipasimulator/ipasim/docs/winobjc.md

 ### Installing `WinObjC.Tools`

-They can be found at [Chocolatey](https://chocolatey.org), as is described [in WinObjC's wiki](https://github.com/Microsoft/WinObjC/wiki/Using-vsimporter).
+They can be found at [Chocolatey](https://chocolatey.org), as is described on one [WinObjC's wiki page](https://github.com/Microsoft/WinObjC/wiki/Using-vsimporter).

-### Building in Visual Studio

-If the build fails because Visual Studio cannot read or write some files, it seems that you need to wait until the solution is fully loaded, `#include`s parsed, etc. - i.e., until it says "Ready" in the status bar.

 ### Summing up